 International Seminar concludes – Exclusive Summary and Highlights!

-As part of the continuing celebrations of the 1000th birth anniversary of Sri Ramanuja (1017 CE – 1137 CE), an international seminar on his philosophy, social reforms and contributions towards society was organised on the days of 3rd, 4th 5th and 6th of August 2018.
-The purpose of the seminar is to discuss, enable people to take interest in, and understand the key message of Ramanuja – that all of humanity is equal, under the Divine, and we all should live harmoniously serving God, and serving each other.
+As part of the continuing celebrations of the 1000th birth anniversary of Sri Ramanuja (1017 CE – 1137 CE), an international seminar on his philosophy, social reforms and contributions towards society was organised on 3rd, 4th 5th and 6th of August 2018.
+The purpose of the seminar was to discuss, enable people to take interest in, and understand the key message of Ramanujacharya – that all of humanity is equal, in the eyes of the Divine, and we all should live harmoniously serving God, and serving each other.

-Almost 40 scholars from many parts of India, and 3 distinguished professors from USA were chosen and invited to the seminar, and they all participated with great enthusiasm.
-Among the participants are 5 Vice chancellors or former Vice Chancellors of Universities/Institutions, 12 professors and heads of departments from various universities in India, more than a dozen traditional scholars, and many budding young scholars in Ramanuja’s philosophy.
-3 professors from USA, including Francis Clooney, Parkman Professor of Divinity at Harvard University, Jon Paul Sydnor – Chairman of the Department of Theological studies at Emmanuel University, and Professor Gopal Gupta, Associate Professor at University of Evansville also participated and conveyed their depth of knowledge about Ramanuja’s contributions.
+Almost 40 scholars from many parts of India, and 3 distinguished professors from the USA were invited to the seminar, and they all participated with great enthusiasm.
+Among the participants were 5 Vice chancellors or former Vice Chancellors of Universities/Institutions, 12 professors and heads of departments from various universities in India, more than a dozen traditional scholars, and many budding young scholars in Ramanujacharya ’s philosophy.
+3 professors from the USA, including Francis Clooney, Parkman Professor of Divinity at Harvard University, Jon Paul Sydnor – Chairman of the Department of Theological studies at Emmanuel University, and Professor Gopal Gupta, Associate Professor at University of Evansville also participated and shared the depth of their knowledge about Bhagwad Ramanujacharya ’s contributions.

 Various speakers talked about many topics, including

-- The relevance of Ramanuja’s philosophy and teachings in today’s world – particularly in bringing about peace and harmony among allhuman beings; in safeguarding the environment; and in bringing about equality among all human beings
+- The relevance of Ramanujacharya’s philosophy and teachings in today’s world – particularly in bringing about peace and harmony among all beings; in safeguarding the environment; and in bringing about equality among all human beings

 - Several technical topics were discussed at great length by great scholars, professors and budding students.